Through its advocacy work, Make Mothers Matter seeks to influence policy to bring about positive changes in the lives of mothers.

 The UN delegation participates in conferences and meetings held at the global level at the United Nations in New York, Geneva or Vienna - bringing the perspective of mothers into the discussions

-Join us on Monday 3rd November for our online solution session to the Second World Summit for Social Development on Shifting the paradigm: centring care society and social protection for
+On 3rd November, we hosted a virtual Solution Session at the 2nd UN World Summit on Social Development titled Shifting the paradigm: centring care society and social protection for social

 MMM is particularly involved in discussions on education and peace.
 MMM also promotes partnerships between UNESCO and its member associations for funding field projects.